karlan/AGN_templates/README.md

-Based on real observations, we derived three intrinsic templates to describe the typical SED shapes of accretion disk + torus emission as seen from a face-on viewing angle (aka, Type-1), tested their robustness with independent calibrations avaliable for PG quasars, and demonstrated such variations could be common at different redshifts and AGN luminosities.
-Then we introduced a very simple polar dust model that could obscure the intrinsic AGN templates, and showed that it worked reasonablly well to reproduce the polar dust emission strength observed in nearby Seyfert-1 nuclei and to reconcile the SED behaviors of various type-1 AGN populations.
-These templates can be generally applied in e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for pecuilar objects, looking for AGN candidates with strong polar dust emission, etc.
+Based on real observations, we derived three intrinsic templates to describe the typical SED shapes of accretion disk + torus emission as seen from a face-on viewing angle (aka, Type-1), tested their robustness with independent calibrations available for PG quasars, and demonstrated such variations could be common at different redshifts and AGN luminosities.
+Then we introduced a very simple polar dust model that could obscure the intrinsic AGN templates, and showed that it worked reasonably well to reproduce the polar dust emission strength observed in nearby Seyfert-1 nuclei and to reconcile the SED behaviors of various type-1 AGN populations.
+These templates can be generally applied in e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for peculiar objects, looking for AGN candidates with strong polar dust emission, etc.

-### How to use them in SED decompostions?
+### How to use them in SED decompositions?
 Although these AGN templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result only